Nurse workplace retaliation: how to respond when your employer retaliates

 Step 4: File the appropriate complaint

 Once you’ve consulted an attorney, file with the relevant agency.
-For OSHA complaints: call 1-800-321-OSHA or file online at osha.gov/whistleblower.
-You can also file at the nearest OSHA area office.
+For OSHA complaints: call 1-800-321-OSHA (1-800-321-6742) or use the Online Whistleblower Complaint Form at osha.gov/whistleblower/wbcomplaint.
+You can also fax, mail or email a letter describing the complaint to your local OSHA regional or area office, or file in person.
+Note that an OSHA whistleblower complaint cannot be filed anonymously – your name goes to the employer as part of the investigation.
 Remember the 30-day window for Section 11(c) claims.

 For state agency complaints, your attorney or your state BON can direct you to the correct agency.